Mapping experiences of inner sounds

 My thesis 'Mapping Experiences of Inner Sound' and it's companion text 'Hearing Things', which presents the practice element of my research project, are both accessible online - just follow the links below!

-Mapping Experiences of inner sound - thesis
+Mapping Experiences of Inner Sound - Academia.com

 Abstract